+Law 5210/5220

+Hours: 2-3

-Law 5210/5220 Hours: 2-3 Course Frequency: Each semester with limited availability Prerequisite for Externship I: None Prerequisite for Externship II: Externship I
+Course Frequency: Each semester with limited availability

+Prerequisite for Externship I: None

+Prerequisite for Externship II: Externship I

-Students will spend time at off-campus "sites" which have been previously approved by the Director of the Experiential Learning.
-These sites will have a supervisor which may be an attorney or judge.
-Each student will also have a responsible faculty sponsor to which the student will report.
-Weekly journals and writing assignments will be completed and reviewed by the faculty sponsor and the Director of the Experiential Learning.
+Students will spend time at off-campus "sites" which have been previously approved by the Director of Experiential Learning.
+These sites will have a supervisor, who may be an attorney or judge.
+Weekly journals and writing assignments will be completed and reviewed by the Director.
 Students may participate in up to two externships for course credits of either two or three hours each.
 These courses are graded on a pass/fail basis.